simonesilvestroni/m2m-website/_pages/about.md

 - Freelanced as a bass player after graduating at the CPM Music Institute in 1995.
 - I lived and worked for 16 years in Milan.
 - Participated to the Game Developer Conference in 2002, where I witnessed to the launch of Steam by Valve and joined as a Bronze Member the [Game Audio Guild Network](/work/sound-design/ruff-trigger-playstation2-game/#game-developer-conference-and-gang) on the day of its foundation.
 At the same time, I started my first blog, journaling about working long hours on a console video game.
-- Moved to the UK in 2011, first London then Cambridge.
+- Moved to the UK in 2011 (London and Cambridge).
 - Graduated at the Berklee College of Music (audio mastering and music production) in 2017.
 - My favourite bass player is [Andy Rourke](http://www.andyrourke.com).
 - After switching from analog to digital two decades ago, I've been working entirely in the box.